You need people who you can email, and you need them quickly. Oh, and if you could get them pretty cheap, that'd be great, too.

-Yes, thousands of contacts are a credit card swipe away, but your email marketing program -- a critical part of a well-rounded inbound marketing strategy -- will seriously suffer.
+Yes, thousands of contacts are a credit card swipe away, but your email marketing program — a critical part of a well-rounded inbound marketing strategy — can seriously suffer.
 Curious why buying email lists is a legitimate email marketer's kiss of death?
 Read on.

 Methods of Acquiring an Email List

-1) Buy an email list.
+1. Buy an email list.

-2) Rent an email list.
+2. Rent an email list.

-Also working with a list provider, you identify a segment of people to email -- but you never actually own the list.
+Also working with a list provider, you identify a segment of people to email — but you never actually own the list.
 As such, you can't see the email addresses of the people you're emailing, so you must work with the provider to send out your email.

-3) Own an opt-in email list.
+3. Own an opt-in email list.

-Someone voluntarily gives you their email address either online or in person so you can send them emails.
+Someone voluntarily gives you their email address either online or in-person so you can send them emails.
 They may pick certain types of email content they wish to receive, like specifically requesting email alerts when new blog posts are published.
 Opt-in email addresses are the result of earning the interest and trust of your contacts because they think you have something valuable to say.

-What "opt-in" lists don't mean, however, is that they opted in to receive email communications from your business.
+What "opt-in" lists don't mean, however, is that email recipients opted in to receive email communications from your business.
 This is a critical distinction, and the next section of this post will go into more detail on why this type of "opt-in email list" (should be read with air quotes) is not a good idea for your email marketing program.

 Why You Shouldn't Buy Email Lists